allenai/olmo-ui/README.md

 For the fastest and simplest development experience, you can run the application locally while connected to production APIs:

+Settings for running dev server against prod apis:
+- recaptcha should be enabled by adding `IS_RECAPTCHA_ENABLED=true` in your .env.local
+- you should remove `LOCAL_PLAYGROUND_API_URL` from your .env.local
+- you must logged in, otherwise you will get an error in the ui

+Settings for running against olmo-api running locally:
+- recaptcha should be disabled by removing `IS_RECAPTCHA_ENABLED` from your .env.local
+- you should set `LOCAL_PLAYGROUND_API_URL=http://localhost:8000` in your .env.local to connect to the local olmo-api

 ```
 yarn dev
 ```